 Why Hormones Trigger Anxiety During Menopause

-Estrogen heavily influences serotonin, dopamine, and GABA, which are key neurotransmitters for mood stability and feelings of calm.
-As estrogen levels decline erratically during perimenopause, these neurochemical systems destabilize, leading to heightened anxiety, panic attacks, and rumination.
+Estrogen modulates serotonin, dopamine, and GABA — key neurotransmitters for mood stability.
+As estrogen declines erratically in perimenopause, these systems destabilize, leading to heightened anxiety, panic, and rumination.

 Key Symptoms of Hormonal Anxiety